 The purpose of creating this type of web service is to prevent applications and clients from directly accessing the backend systems and have all the requests pass through a reusable ESB service that would authenticate, validate the request, calls and gets the requested data from the underlying systems.

-To implement this example in Adeptia Suite you would setup the following micro-services:
+To implement this example in Adeptia Connect , you would have to set up the following micro-services:

 The individual micro-services configured to extract the purchase order data can also be a “call” to a sub-process that is executed at runtime and its response is sent back to the parent flow.

-Adeptia has embedded various error-handling support within the process design framework and some of the important ones are listed here:
+Adeptia has embedded various error-handling support within the ESB integration design framework and some of the important ones are listed here:

-In this example we are using a real-time Message Queue event that triggers a service in Adeptia.
-In the Adeptia Integration Suite, users can configure a JMS trigger that listens to a new message posted to a particular queue.
+In this example we are using a real-time message queue event that triggers a service in Adeptia.
+In the Adeptia Connect, users can configure a JMS trigger that listens to a new message posted to a particular queue.
 Once the message is posted, the JMS trigger would automatically trigger the associated service published in Adeptia.
 The service orchestration would take the request, parses it and routes the request to multiple applications.
-In this case we are routing the request to Claims and Policy Management applications.
+In this case, we are routing the request to claims and policy management applications.

-The advantage of this type of a process design is that you can persist a message in the Adeptia process flow and the flow routes the message to multiple applications.
+The advantage of this type of design integration pattern is that you can persist a message in the Adeptia process flow and the flow routes the message to multiple applications.
 It also includes human workflow tasks needed for review and approval of the data.

 Types of micro-services used in application integration are:

-There can be several examples related to this scenario such as in Case Management where a new support ticket is created in ServiceNow that triggers a service in Adeptia.
-This service takes the new support ticket from ServiceNow and persists it in the process flow at runtime till the ticket is resolved and closed.
-Process waits for the ticket to be assigned, worked on and completed by the support rep and when all these events are completed then it proceeds to update ServiceNow.
-Another example can be in the Order Fulfillment process where the status of the Order is not changed and an Invoice is not sent until an Advanced Shipment Notice is sent out to the customer.
+There can be several examples related to this scenario such as in case management where a new support ticket is created in ServiceNow that triggers a service in Adeptia.
+This service takes the new support ticket from ServiceNow and persists it in the process flow at runtime untill the ticket is resolved and closed.
+The process waits for the ticket to be assigned, worked on and completed by the support rep and when all these events are completed then it proceeds to update ServiceNow.
+Another example can be in the order fulfillment process where the status of the order is not changed and an invoice is not sent until an advanced shipment notice (ASN) is sent out to the customer.

 To implement this process flow we can use the following micro-services:

-In Adeptia an ESB service behavior can be governed dynamically based on the type of the data received from the source application.
-Regardless if the data is in XML, EDI, CSV, Excel, Semi-structured, Fixed Width, Rosettanet, JSON or any other format, the service can look into its mapping repository at runtime to find the matching data conversion mapping needed to process the data.
+In Adeptia, an ESB service behavior can be governed dynamically based on the type of the data received from the source application.
+Even if the data is in XML, EDI, CSV, Excel, Semi-structured, Fixed Width, Rosettanet, JSON or any other format, the service can look into its mapping repository at runtime to find the matching data conversion mapping needed to process the data.

-In this example suppose the Adeptia ESB service is listening to an incoming SAP IDOC and needs to convert the data into an outbound EDI.
-The incoming data can be related to Purchase Orders, Invoices, ASNs, Payments, and Financials that need to be converted into an EDI document for customers.
-In this example user can design a single “template” process that would automatically look for the associated EDI mapping needed for IDOC conversion.
+In this ESB design integration example, suppose the Adeptia’s ESB service listens to an incoming SAP IDOC and needs to convert the data into an outbound EDI.
+The incoming data can be related to purchase orders, invoices, ASNs, payments, and financials that need to be converted into an EDI document for customers.
+In this example, user can design a single “template” process that would automatically look for the associated EDI data mapping needed for IDOC conversion.